Axia-Tech/AXIA-wiki/docs/general/getting-started.md

 > Note: If you haven't heard of Governance before, a great place to start is the
 > [Governance page](../learn/learn-governance.md)

-By connecting these dots, AXIA serves as a foundational part of a decentralized web, where users control their data and are not limited by trust bounds within the network.
+By connecting these axcs, AXIA serves as a foundational part of a decentralized web, where users control their data and are not limited by trust bounds within the network.

 ## Why AXIA?